This Day In Music: January 31

 January 31, 1946 ~ Guitarist, singer Terry Kath, full name Terry Alan Kath, born in Chicago, Illinois, USA ~ Influenced by the Ventures, Dick Dale, Howard Robert, George Benson, Kenny Burrell, Mike Bloomfield, Eric Clapton, Jimi Hendrix.
 Founding member of Chicago, considered integral to the band's early sound.
 Wrote songs such as Introduction, Free Form Guitar, Beginnings, Once Or Twice and Mississippi Delta Blues.
 Sang lead on I'm A Man, Make Me Smile, Free, Wishing You Were Here and Brand New Love Affair ~ Kath passed away in 1978

 January 31, 1944 ~ Blues harpist Charlie Musselwhite, full name Charles Douglas Musselwhite, born in Kosciusko, Mississippi, USA ~ Came to prominence in the 1960s as one of the pioneering “white bluesmen” alongside artists such as Mike Bloomfield and Paul Butterfield.
-Reportedly served as inspiration for Elwood Blues, the character from the Blues Brothers film.
-Has over 20 albums to his name, starting with 1967's Stand Back (Here Comes Charley Musselwhite's Soutside Band), and is an in-demand collaborator for guests such as Bonnie Raitt, the Blind Boys Of Alabama, Tom Waits, Hot Tuna, Ben Harper, John Lee Hooker, James Cotton, Elvin Bishop, and others
+Reportedly served as inspiration for Elwood Blues, the character from Blues Brothers film.
+Has over 20 albums to his name, starting with 1967's Stand Back (Here Comes Charley Musselwhite's Soutside Band), and is an in-demand collaborator for guests such as Bonnie Raitt, the Blind Boys Of Alabama, Tom Waits, Hot Tuna, Ben Harper, John Lee Hooker, James Cotton, and Elvin Bishop

 January 31, 1940 ~ Sandy Deanne, commonly known as keyboardist, producer Sandy Yaguda, born ~ Co-founded Jay & the Americans, remaining with the band until their initial disbandement in 1973.
 The band is known best for 1960s Billboard Hot 100 top 10 hits such as She Cried, Come A Little Bit Closer and Cara Mia